aryanmainkar/CokeMachine-Simulation/README.md

 Selecting option 2 will prompt you to enter the number of cokes you want to add to the machine's inventory.
 If the machine already has the maximum inventory level, the restock will fail.</p>

-Add change
+<p>&#9733; Add change :
 Selecting option 3 will prompt you to enter the amount of change you want to add to the machine's change level.
-If the machine already has the maximum change capacity, the add change action will fail.
+If the machine already has the maximum change capacity, the add change action will fail.</p>

-Display Machine Info
+<p>&#9733; Display Machine Info :
-Selecting option 4 will display the current state of the coke machine, including its name, inventory level, change level, and the number of cokes sold.
+Selecting option 4 will display the current state of the coke machine, including its name, inventory level, change level, and the number of cokes sold.</p>

-Walk away
+<p>&#9733; Walk away :
-Selecting option 0 will exit the program.
+Selecting option 0 will exit the program.</p>

-#Contributing
+<h2 style="font-size: 18px;">Contributing</h2>

 Contributions to this project are welcome.
 To contribute, please fork this repository, create a feature branch, and submit a pull request.